Savvythelegend/PGDocs/docs/storage.md

 form of segment files. (`pg_wal` is historically known as `pg_xlog` in PostgreSQL.)

-!!!
-Info
+:::info
-    Normally, each segment is 16MB in size, but you can configure the size using the `walSegmentSize` option.
+Normally, each segment is 16MB in size, but you can configure the size
+    using the `walSegmentSize` option.
 This option is applied at cluster initialization time, as described in
     [Bootstrap an empty cluster](bootstrap.md#bootstrap-an-empty-cluster-initdb).